 A 2016 study published in the British Journal of Nutrition found consuming three grams of oat fiber beta glucan daily decreased levels of bad cholesterol and reduced risk of cardiovascular disease.
 The U.S. Food and Drug Administration says eating 3 grams of beta glucan a day can lower blood cholesterol levels by 5 percent to 8 percent.

 Not enough research has been conducted on beta glucans and cancer for doctors to recommend a specific dosage.
-This underscores the importance of discussing beta glucan with your oncologist, especially if you are interested in taking a beta glucan supplement.
+This underscores the importance of discussing beta glucan with your oncologist as a complementary and alternative medicine, especially if you are interested in taking a beta glucan supplement.

 Share this article

 Baldassano, S., Accardi, G., & Vasto, S. (2017).
 Beta-glucans and cancer: The influence of inflammation and gut peptide.